funnymania/hirable/specs/sprint01.md

 Web Service
 [X] - Create Tables.
 Update them on rds.
 [X] - Define cron jobs
-[ ] - Restful AddCorn service for all inserts w/ API token.
+[ ] - supportedOrgs needs to be stored from database and grabbed in a sorted fashion (to allow binary-searching on clients) [ ] - Restful AddCorn service for all inserts w/ API token.
 This can take an optional userInfo parameter which can be used for custom results.
 [ ] - nodejs server will be running on ec2 instance